guobinqiu/cuckoofilter/README.md

 #Find if an element exists in the specified filter
 rpc LookupElement (LookupElementRequest) returns (LookupElementResponse) {}

-#Find if this set of elements exists in the specified filter
+#Get both matched and unmatched elements in the specified filter
 rpc LookupElements (LookupElementsRequest) returns (LookupElementsResponse) {}

 #Way streaming to find if elements exists in the specified filter